-Beyond the basics of food and housing, rats do not require much else except your attention and time outside of the cage.
-Their play area outside the cage needs to be rat-proofed since rats will chew on just about anything they can get their teeth on.
-Most importantly, ensure that electrical wires are out or reach or encased in plastic tubing.
+The play area outside the cage needs to be rat-proofed since rats will chew on just about anything they can get their teeth on.
+Most importantly, ensure that electrical wires are out of reach or encased in plastic tubing.
 Check that the rat cannot access anything that is toxic, including poisonous plants.
-Keep anything out of reach that you don't want your rats to chew.
 Rats also tend to scent mark as they roam, leaving little drops of urine.
 The odor is not offensive, but you may want to cover furniture with a throw while they are out of the cage.
 They will also do this to their owners, so be prepared!

 Rats have sharp little nails; check them every one to two months.
 Nail trimming is not difficult, except that your rat will probably object and try to squirm away.
 You can use a pair of human nail clippers and trim a little off the tip if needed.
 Take a tiny bit off the tip and avoid the pink part (the quick) that may be visible inside the nail, since this is a blood vessel and nerve.
-If you do happen to nick the blood vessel, apply a little cornstarch applied to the nail tip to stop any bleeding.
+If you do happen to nick the blood vessel, apply a little cornstarch to the nail tip to stop any bleeding.
 (You can also buy a product at the pet store called Kwik Stop that is used the same way.)
-At the same time, you check the nails, try to get a glimpse of the teeth to make sure they are not getting overgrown.
+At the same time you check the nails, try to get a glimpse of the teeth to make sure they are not getting overgrown.
 Provide lots of opportunity (with wood blocks and toys) for your rats to chew and keep their teeth healthy.